oxford-pharmacoepi/phenotypeR_project/README.md

 # phenotypeR_project
-Project to start developing fast phenotyping tools
+Analyses for the phenotyping paper